-How to use Claude Code in VS Code's terminal like a pro
+How to install and run Claude Code in VS Code

 On November 24th one of my dev friends (hey Maciej!) told me I could run Claude Code in VS Code’s terminal.
 I had no idea.
 Shame on me I guess.
 Since then I’ve been building all the things I always wanted but never had a developer for.